- Ph.D., Romance Languages & Literatures, Harvard University

 Christopher T. Lewis received his Ph.D. from Harvard University in Romance Languages & Literatures with an emphasis in Portuguese & Luso-Brazilian Literatures.
 He joined the faculty of the University of Utah in 2012, where he directs the Portuguese & Brazilian Studies program and sits on the Faculty Advisory Board for the Center for Latin American Studies.
 His research and teaching focus on 21st-century Brazilian Literature and intersections of music, politics, literature, and cinema throughout the lusophone world.

-His most recent articles address the coloniality of time in two contemporary Brazilian films (forthcoming in the Journal of Lusophone Studies), the convergence of prose and poetry in the work of Machado de Assis (in Hispania), the concept of writing after postmodernism in the novels of Santiago Nazarian (in Luso-Brazilian Review), an exploration of linguistic identity in the novels of Chico Buarque (in Chasqui), a comparative study of the novelist João Guimarães Rosa and the composer Arnold Schoenberg (in ellipsis), and an examination of Lacanian notions of the shield in the epics of Camões and Torquato Tasso (in Romance Notes).
+His most recent articles address the coloniality of time in two contemporary Brazilian films (in Journal of Lusophone Studies), the convergence of prose and poetry in the work of Machado de Assis (in Hispania), the concept of writing after postmodernism in the novels of Santiago Nazarian (in Luso-Brazilian Review), an exploration of linguistic identity in the novels of Chico Buarque (in Chasqui), a comparative study of the novelist João Guimarães Rosa and the composer Arnold Schoenberg (in ellipsis), and an examination of Lacanian notions of the shield in the epics of Camões and Torquato Tasso (in Romance Notes).

 In 2018, Prof. Lewis received the Ramona W. Cannon Award for Teaching Excellence in the Humanities from the Univeristy of Utah.
 In 2016, the Consortium of Latin American Studies Programs (CLASP) distinguished Prof. Lewis with its Junior Faculty Teaching Award.
 The JFTA is a national award presented annually at the congress of the Latin American Studies Association to a pre-tenure university professor for outstanding pedagogy, mentoring success, community involvement, and incorporation of research into the classroom experience.
 This year he will be teaching courses on Brazilian identity reflected through film, popular music during the Brazilian dictatorship, notions of empire and the Lusotropicalist myth in the Portuguese diaspora, and the Fantastic and Sci-Fi in Brazilian Literature.